lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 For example:

 ```
-ws_release -F scratch test_ws
+ws_release -F scratch test-workspace
 ```

 ### Restoring Expired Workspaces

-At expiration time (or when you manually release your workspace), your workspace will be moved to a special, hidden directory.
-For a month (in warm_archive: 2 months), you can still restore your data into a valid workspace.
-For that, use
+At expiration time your workspace will be moved to a special, hidden directory.
+For a month (in
+warm_archive: 2 months), you can still restore your data into an existing workspace.

+!!!Warning

+    When you release a workspace **by hand**, it will not receive a grace period and be **permanently deleted** the **next day**.
+The advantage of this design is that you can create and release workspaces inside jobs and not swamp the file system with data no one needs anymore in the hidden directories (when workspaces are in the grace period).

+Use:

 ```
 ws_restore -l -F scratch